crmne/paolino.me/_posts/2024-08-04-bye-freshflow.md

 layout:     post
 title:      Bye Freshflow
 date:       2024-08-04 09:00:00
-summary:    After an incredible journey of over 3.5 years, I'm announcing my departure from Freshflow, where I've had the privilege of serving as Co-Founder and CTO since its inception.
+description:    After an incredible journey of over 3.5 years, I'm announcing my departure from Freshflow, where I've had the privilege of serving as Co-Founder and CTO since its inception.
 tags:       [Career, Startup, Leadership]
 image:      /images/Freshflow_20231207_63206.jpg
 ---